danielgreenberger/RaceCar/RosIntegration/README.md

 ## ROS basic tools

+ROS comes with many built-in and other useful tools which can be used on the platform,
+including:

 ### Command line tools

+This group includes tools which are used for easily navigating the ROS filesystem, running nodes (TODO insert link) and getting useful debug information.

 A (very) partial list includes:

-roscd  - A tool offering an alternative to the 'cd' command in the terminal, allowing to switch directories by package name instead of absolute/relative path.
+- **roscd** 				 - A tool offering an alternative to the 'cd' command in the terminal, allowing to switch directories by package name instead of absolute/relative path.

-rosrun - Similarly to roscd, allows to **run** nodes from packages easily.
+- **rosrun** 				 - Similarly to roscd, allows to **run** nodes from packages easily.

-rospack  -  A tool for retrieving information about ROS packages available on the filesystem.
+- **rospack** 				 - A tool for retrieving information about ROS packages available on the filesystem.

-rostopic  -  Display information about active ROS topics (i.e publish-frequency, listen to a topic, etc.)
+- **rostopic** 				 - Display information about active ROS topics (i.e publish-frequency, listen to a topic, etc.)

+- **Rosbag**			     - A tool allowing to collect information published to ROS nodes and play them back later.

-**Note** In order to use some of the tools you must source your catkin workspace.
+**Note:** In order to use some of the tools you must source your catkin workspace.
 Check ROS documentation for more details.

 ### Graphic tools